Last Updated: October 25, 2024

 Controversy

 Montel has supported his income with various brand endorsement deals over the years.
 Unfortunately, his decision to act as a spokesperson for MoneyMutual proved to be a bad decision, as the brand has been accused of harming African Americans with high interest rates.
-Eventually, MoneyMutual's parent company was fined over $2 million dollars, and it was banned from running ads to New Yorkers.
+Eventually, MoneyMutual's parent company was fined over $2 million, and it was banned from running ads to New Yorkers.

 Real Estate

 Montel was one of the many celebrities who purchased condos in a Riverside Park building originally constructed by Donald Trump.
 In total, Williams snatched up three different condos in this building, including two penthouse units.
 In 2003, he sold off his first condo at this building.
-Then in 2005, he followed up by selling one of the penthouse units for $2.275 million.
+Then, in 2005, he followed up by selling one of the penthouse units for $2.275 million.
 Williams then waited another year before selling the final penthouse suite for $5.7 million.
 He had originally listed this property for $6 million, but he continued to lower the price in increments of $100,000.

 At one point, a couple signed a contract to purchase the home for $5.65 million, but a dispute led to the deal falling through.
 Williams was even forced to file a lawsuit against the couple, seeking damages of $282,500 and monthly installments of $20,000 until he managed to sell the home to someone else.
-He filed the lawsuit under breach of contract, and at one point he was trying to convince the court to award him the $342,500 down payment that was being held in escrow.
-Finally, the lawsuit was settled and the couple was able to wriggle out of their contractual obligations.
+He filed the lawsuit under breach of contract, and at one point, he was trying to convince the court to award him the $342,500 down payment that was being held in escrow.
+Finally, the lawsuit was settled, and the couple was able to wriggle out of their contractual obligations.

 This entire debacle led to Montel losing significant amounts of money.
 First of all, it's important to consider the legal fees associated with a lawsuit.
 Secondly, Montel was selling the home at a loss anyway, having originally paid more than $6.5 million for the home back in 2004.
 This means that Williams' losses were probably in the seven figures.